datagrok-ai/public/help/overview/functions/function-call.md

 ## Access control

-Function Calls are first-class entities in the Datagrok platform, and as such are subjects to the standard checks and routines performed against them whenever they are used in the specific context.
-Some of the most popular privileges are:
+Connections are first-class entities in the Datagrok platform, and as such are subjects to the standard checks and routines performed against them whenever they are used in the specific context.
+Some of the most popular privileges are: `view`, `edit`, `delete`, and `share`.

-  *  can_create
-  *  can_edit
-  *  can_delete
-  *  can_query
+Those privileges can be given to individual users, or to [groups](../govern/group.md).
+For more information on the access privilege model, check out [privileges](../govern/security.md#privileges).

 Those privileges can be given to individuals or to groups (which can be defined via dynamic filters).
 For more information on the access privilege model, refer to the Datagrok - Access Privileges page.